 Metro Edge Data Centers (Suburban Markets)

 Metro edge data centers facilitate aggregation, content delivery networks (CDNs), and peering for Infrastructure-as-a-Service (IaaS), Platform-as-a-Service (PaaS), and Software-as-a-Service (SaaS) companies.
-For example, cloud service providers and internet companies, including Amazon Web Services (AWS), Google Cloud, Apple, Meta Platforms (Facebook), Netflix, and Salesforce have taken capacity in metro edge data centers.
+For example, cloud service providers and internet companies, including Amazon Web Services (AWS), Google Cloud, Apple, Meta Platforms (Facebook), Netflix, and Salesforce have taken capacity in metro edge computing data centers.

 Geographically, metro edge data centers exist in the suburbs, just outside of large cities.
-For instance, Cleveland, Ohio; Jacksonville, Florida; Minneapolis, Minnesota; Overland Park, Kansas; Plano, Texas; Salt Lake City, Utah; and St. Louis, Missouri, are all markets where metro edge data centers have been deployed.
-In these Tier II/III markets, edge data centers can reduce latency to <20 milliseconds, which is important for a number of emerging applications.
+For instance, Cleveland, Ohio; Jacksonville, Florida; Minneapolis, Minnesota; Overland Park, Kansas; Plano, Texas; Salt Lake City, Utah; and St. Louis, Missouri, are all markets where metro edge facilities have been deployed.
+In these Tier II/III markets, edge computing data centers can reduce latency to <20 milliseconds, which is important for a number of emerging applications.

 Mobile Edge Data Centers (Cell Towers and C-RAN Hubs)

-Overall, C-RAN hubs reduce latency and improve performance for applications by shifting compute closer to a wireless carrier’s end users.
+C-RAN hubs reduce latency and improve performance for applications by shifting compute closer to a wireless carrier’s end users.

 Ultimately, edge computing at the access edge results in the lowest latency and highest performance from the application, to the mobile user’s device – which is particularly important for applications that require proximity.